 Dr Opdam is the Chair of the OTA Data and Audit Working Group, which oversees the national audit of deaths to detect potential organ donors.
 She contributes to numerous other committees and workings groups including being a Council member of the International Society for Organ Donation and Procurement, and on the NHMRC Expert Advisory Group for the development of ethical guidelines on the eligibility criteria and allocation protocols for organ transplantation from deceased donors.
 She is a regular invited speaker at national and international conferences.

 Dr Opdam graduated from Monash University in 1990 with First Class Honours.

 Ms Judy Harrison

-Ms Judy Harrison has been Chief Financial Officer of the OTA since March 2010.
+Ms Judy Harrison has been General Manager of the OTA since March 2010.
 She provides assurance on the OTA's financial sustainability, its control framework, and the accuracy of its appropriation bills, budget estimates and financial reporting.
-The Chief Financial Officer is the principal financial advisor to the OTA's CEO and executive team.
+The General Manager is the principal financial advisor to the OTA's CEO and executive team.

 Ms Harrison was the Director of Financial Reporting and Treasury within the Department of Health, a role she held for five years.
 This role encompassed managing the department's treasury team and responsibility for both monthly and annual external reporting requirements.

 Ms Harrison is a qualified accountant with significant previous financial reporting and financial management experience in both the public and private sectors, including five years consulting, five years in the United Kingdom banking sector, and audit experience gained in a major chartered accounting firm.